Sanmo-Labs/rumpty-docs/docs/virtual-machines/deploy.md

 ## How it works

-Your build runs in GitHub Actions (or locally).
-The Rumpty action uploads the compiled artifact to the VM and runs your after-deploy command.
-Your source code never leaves GitHub; only the build output is transferred.
+Your build runs in GitHub Actions.
+The Rumpty action uploads the build output to the VM and runs your after-deploy command.
+Your build stays in GitHub; only the artifact is transferred.

 ## GitHub Actions setup